-A win / loss analysis is an assessment through the eyes of your customer.
-It provides transparency and explanations into the reasons why opportunities are won or lost.
-Interviews can be conducted by phone or in person.
-Some companies may choose to outsource their win / loss analysis to a third party.
+A Win / Loss Analysis should be conducted either by phone or in person.
+Some companies may choose to outsource their Win / Loss Analysis. to a third party.
 Some may have non-sales individuals conduct the interview.
 Either is acceptable, but as a sales leader you need to conduct some personally.
-By doing so, you capture the following firsthand:
+By doing so, you capture the following first-hand:

 - It gives you the opportunity to dig deeper into responses during the interview.

-- Helps you build internal credibility.
+- It helps you build internal credibility.
 You aren’t afraid to “roll up your sleeves.”

 What are the Benefits?

 If you want to make your number, you need a strong sales strategy.
 The information gathered during the interview is priceless.
-There is no better way to understand your buyer than to talk live.
-The first step in any good sales strategy is segmentation.
-Segmentation includes understanding your buyer (persona).
-A key component of building personas is win/loss interviews.
-Here are some other benefits of conducting a Win/Loss Analysis:
+There is no better way to understand your buyer than listening to them.

 - Sales coaching for your team as you uncover gaps and find successes.